hodel33/flyby33/README.md

 1. **Database Foundation**: The application uses an SQLite database as its backbone, providing efficient storage and retrieval of flight information across sessions.

-2. **Reference Data Collection**: Flyby33 builds a comprehensive database of airports (including available coordinates) and airlines information by first fetching core info from Flightradar24, then enriching it with additional data from the airportsdata Python package.
+2. **Reference Data Collection**: Flyby33 loads a comprehensive database of airports (including coordinates, city names) and airlines information from a pre-compiled JSON file during initial database setup.

 3. **Real-time Flight Fetching**: When you specify a location, the application queries Flightradar24 through [JeanExtreme002's SDK](https://github.com/JeanExtreme002/FlightradarAPI) to capture all airborne aircraft within your chosen monitoring radius.